HMCS Athabaskan (G07): HMCS Haida motor cutter rescue

 When Haida quickly departed the area due to the onset of daylight and heightened risk from air and sea attacks, she left behind her motor cutter manned by Leading Seaman W. A. MacLure, Jack Hannam and three volunteers.
 MacLure and his comrades rescued six Athabaskan survivors along with two Haida crew who had been washed from the scramble nets as the ship departed.
 As recounted in Canada's official naval history, the German minesweepers chased the motor cutter but gave up for unknown reasons.
 After a series of breakdowns and encounters with enemy aircraft, MacLure's motor cutter eventually made landfall in England under Royal Air Force escort just before midnight on 29 April 1944.

 Legacy

 Athabaskan Island, near Bella Bella on the Central Coast of British Columbia, was named in memory of Athabaskan.

 École John Stubbs Memorial School near Victoria, British Columbia is named for Lieutenant Commander John Stubbs.

+A memorial to the loss of the Athabaskan can be found at Port de Porsguen (near Roscoff).